RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Introduction

-We introduce \textbf{\datasetName{}}, a large-scale dataset for robot design with over 1 million (1M) samples.
-In contrast to prior datasets~\cite{van2021automated, yavartanoo2024text2cad, koch2019abc, wu2021deepcad, ghezelbash2024mechanical}, our dataset consists of 2D drawings and images of robot design and offers two key advantages: \textit{(i)} it is a dedicated dataset for robot design, covering various types of robots and design aspects; \textit{(ii)} it provides high-reliability figures and text sourced from scientific documents.
-Fig.~\ref{fig:intro} illustrates the robot design topics distribution of the collected scientific documents along with representative data samples from selected topics.
+We introduce \textbf{\datasetName{}}, a large-scale dataset for robot design with approximately 1 million (1M) samples.
+In contrast to prior datasets~\cite{van2021automated, yavartanoo2024text2cad, koch2019abc, wu2021deepcad, ghezelbash2024mechanical, khan2024text2cad, wang2025text}, our dataset consists of 2D drawings and images of robot design and offers two key advantages: \textit{(i)} it is a dedicated dataset for robot design, covering various types of robots and design aspects; \textit{(ii)} it provides high-reliability figures and text sourced from scientific documents.
+Fig.~\ref{fig:intro} illustrates the robot design topics distribution of the collected scientific documents, along with representative data samples from selected topics.
 We empirically demonstrate that \datasetName{} enhances the robot design understanding of general-domain models across multiple tasks, including visual question answering, text-image retrieval, and text-to-design image generation.
 Our findings confirm that general-domain models finetuned on \datasetName{} outperform those finetuned on other related datasets.
-In summary, our contributions are as follows: \begin{itemize} \item We introduce \datasetName{}, a large-scale dataset dedicated to robot design with over 1M samples and multimodal ground truth. \item We intensively benchmark various design-related tasks and show the potential of \datasetName{} in supporting the design process. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We introduce \datasetName{}, a large-scale dataset dedicated to robot design with over 1M samples and multimodal ground truth. \item We intensively benchmark several models on various design-related tasks with \datasetName{}, proving that the quality and diversity of our dataset improve model generalization and validate it as a challenging benchmark for robot design understanding. \end{itemize}